What about security?

 Ultimately, it’s your responsibility to make sure that only the people and software who should have access

 can get into your network and your control system.

 groov helps you do that.
 Scroll down to see Best Practices.

 1. Make sure your company computer network is properly protected.

 You and your IT department have to take care of this one.
 There’s lots of information available online about network security and the Internet; make sure it comes from a reliable source.
 You may also want to contact a reliable security firm to take a close look at your situation.
 Pay special attention to wireless network security.

 Require passwords (or API keys, for software users) for access to data and equipment, and set up company standards so everyone is clear on how, when, and why this data should be used.

 2. Minimize incoming communications with MQTT.

 Ignition Edge in the groov Box simplifies security for IoT applications with the MQTT transport protocol and Sparkplug messaging (groov Enterprise license required).

-With MQTT, all data resides in a single source—an MQTT broker—which can be located on premises or in the cloud.
-Devices can publish data to the broker and subscribe to data the broker holds.
+With MQTT, all data is handled in a single source—an MQTT broker—which can be located on premises or in the cloud.
+Devices can publish data to the broker and subscribe to data the broker handles.
 In both cases, communication is outgoing only, not incoming.
 Typically firewalls allow outgoing communication without special configuration, since it carries far less of a security threat than incoming communication.
 More secure and easier to set up.